VIAME/VIAME/doc/detector-introduction.rst

-Title: Implementing object detectors in Kwiver - a tutorial
+Title: Implementing object detectors in KWIVER - a tutorial

-We will be using a Hough circle detector as an and example of what the mechanics of implementing a detector in KWIVER.
+We will be using a Hough circle detector as an and example of what the mechanics of implementing a VIAME detector using the KWIVER framework.

 In general, detectors accept images and produce detections.
 The data types that we will need to get data in and out of the detector are